-Live Action Projects is an integrated strategy and storytelling agency founded by David Modigliani in 2005.
+Live Action Projects is an integrated storytelling agency founded in 2005 by David Modigliani.

-David is a creative strategist, storyteller and documentary filmmaker with 12+ years experience reaching broad audiences through stories of purpose.
-He directs a best-in-class roster of cinematographers, photographers, extended film crews, editors, composers, motion graphics designers, audio engineers, social media community builders, journalists and veteran marketers to execute award-winning storytelling work, from concept to Cannes.
+David is a creative strategist, storyteller and documentary filmmaker with 14+ years of experience reaching broad audiences through stories of purpose.
+He directs a best-in-class roster of cinematographers, photographers, extended film crews, editors, composers, motion graphics designers, audio engineers and social media community builders to execute award-winning storytelling work, from concept to Cannes.

-Through his brand work, he has enjoyed partnerships with leading PR agencies such as Praytell, Devries, Euro RSCG, Cone, Kaplow, Havas, Team Detroit and MSLGROUP.
-Through his film work, he has been represented by Submarine (CITIZENFOUR, SEARCHING FOR SUGARMAN, 20 FEET FROM STARDOM.) and Ro*Co Films (THE TILLMAN STORY, LIFE ANIMATED, HOOP DREAMS.)
+Through his commissioned brand work, he has enjoyed partnerships with leading PR agencies such as Praytell, Devries, Euro RSCG, Cone, Kaplow, Havas, Team Detroit and MSLGROUP.

 David loves storytelling in all its forms – on page, stage, or screen.
 He’s a published poet and playwright.
 His play HOLED won the American Repertory Theater’s Phyllis Anderson Prize; his play WIRELESS-LESS premiered at the Fusebox Festival, was published in Theater Magazine, and was nominated by the Austin Critics Table for “Best New Play.”
 He co-founded improv comedy group, The Knuckleball Now, which was named one of Austin’s best by the Austin Chronicle and won the B. Iden Payne award for outstanding improv troupe.